Farmith/D2RMIM/README.md

-Version log:
+## Version log:

+* 1.2
-1.2: Buggfix sorting "Setting up several accounts in one flow"
+	- 	Buggfix sorting "Setting up several accounts in one flow", saving the tokens in a more reliable fashion.

-1.1: Minor bugfixes

-1.0:
+* 1.1
+	-	 General Bugfixes and attempts at bugfixes

+* 1.0

-First "official" release of D2RMIM, pretty much works at this point
+	- 	First "official" release of D2RMIM, sort-of works at this point, sometimes.

 Note: When first launching D2RMIM and going through setup, don't be alarmed if the game client + bnet launcher exit out once setup, just press "Launch" if you just with to use 1 single account.